elboman/proofed/README.md

 ## Validation schema

 In order to implement validation, Proofed requires you to specify a validation schema.
-It look like a JS object, and can be nested. **You may not use the string notation for defining the properties**.
+It look like a JS object, and can have a nested structure. **You may not use the string notation for defining the properties**.
-Every value is defined by an array, which contains the rules for validation and the default value (if needed).
+Every validation node is defined by an array which contains the rules for validation and the default value (if needed).
 ```js
 const mySchema = {
   name: ['My Default value', notEmpty, isString, () => true]